Spanish Language Courses Spring 2026

 SPAN 380 Spanish Language and Culture Abroad

-This course must be taken concurrently with participation in an experiential learning opportunity abroad (e.g., study abroad, internship) that requires at least a four-month period abroad in a Spanish-speaking location.
+This course must be taken concurrently with participation in an experiential learning opportunity abroad (e.g., study abroad, internship) that requires a period abroad in a Spanish-speaking location.
 The course will guide students to improve their Spanish language abilities and gain cultural knowledge about their experiential learning location.
 This course, coupled with the immersion experience, will enhance student learning through Spanish language activities and also cultural research projects.
+Permission of instructor is required.

 Instructor: Prof. Czerwionka, Lori